 Enjoy the beauty of Corralejo Natural Park, Fuerteventura

-This unspoilt reserve covers a large section of the northeast of Fuerteventura and is perfect for both beach-goers and adventure seekers.
+This unspoilt reserve covers a large section of the northeast of Fuerteventura and is perfect for beach-goers and adventure seekers.

 5. Go dolphin and whale watching